chiara-knicker/CSE121_Labs/Lab5_1/README.md

     #define EXAMPLE_ESP_MAXIMUM_RETRY  CONFIG_ESP_MAXIMUM_RETRY

 #elif CONNECTION == 1
+    // Phone hotspot
+    #define EXAMPLE_ESP_WIFI_SSID      NAME_WIFI_HOTSPOT
+    #define EXAMPLE_ESP_WIFI_PASS      PASSWORD_WIFI_HOTSPOT
+    #define EXAMPLE_ESP_MAXIMUM_RETRY  CONFIG_ESP_MAXIMUM_RETRY

 ...

 #elif CONNECTION == 3
     // Eduroam
     #define EXAMPLE_ESP_WIFI_SSID      "eduroam"
-    #define EXAMPLE_ESP_WIFI_USER      "user email"
+    #define EXAMPLE_ESP_WIFI_USER      EMAIL_WIFI_EDUROAM
-    #define EXAMPLE_ESP_WIFI_PASS      "password"
+    #define EXAMPLE_ESP_WIFI_PASS      PASSWORD_WIFI_EDUROAM
     #define EXAMPLE_ESP_MAXIMUM_RETRY  CONFIG_ESP_MAXIMUM_RETRY
 #endif
 ```
 This specifies the Wifi SSID, Wifi password and maximum number of retries for several wifi networks.
 The first one uses the values specified in menuconfig (idf.py menuconfig).
 The following ones are different wifi networks I connected to when working on the lab.
-The last one is to connect to Eduroam.
-Thisadditionally specifies the user since Eduroam has some extra authorization that regular wifi networks like the typical home wifi don't have.
+They get the names and passwords from the config.h file and have to be changed to suit the wifi networks you are using.
+There is a config-template.h file that demonstrates what the file is supposed to look like.
+CONNECTION 3 is to connect to Eduroam.
+This additionally specifies the user since Eduroam has some extra authorization that regular wifi networks like the typical home wifi don't have.

 ```
 static void event_handler(void* arg, esp_event_base_t event_base,